QuantEcon/lecture-source-py/source/rst/matsuyama.rst

 Exercise 1
 ------------

-Replicate the figure :ref:`shown above <matsrep>` by coloring initial conditions according to whether or not synchronization occurs from those conditions
+Replicate the figure :ref:`shown above <matsrep>` by coloring initial conditions according to whether or not synchronization occurs from those conditions.